liquidctl/liquidctl/docs/nvidia-guide.md

 - `smbus`: enable SMBus support; SMBus devices may not tolerate writes or reads they do not expect
-- `rog_turing`: enable access to the specific graphics cars
+- `rog_turing`: enable access to the specific graphics cards

 ### Initialization